lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial8/tutorial.rst

     run 25000

-Here, the ``thermo custom`` command is used to print the cumulative reaction counts from ``fix rxn``.
+Here, the ``thermo custom`` command is used to print the cumulative reaction counts which are calculated by ``fix rxn`` and thus can be extracted from it.
 Run the simulation using LAMMPS.
 As the simulation progresses, polymer chains are observed forming.
 During this reaction process, the temperature of the system remains well-controlled, while the number of reactions, :math:`N_r`, increases with time.

 .. figure:: figures/REACT-reacting-dm.png
     :class: only-dark